richmondu/FT900/Alexa/Amazon Alexa Client/README.md

       - SOX utility is used to convert MP3 data stream to raw PCM16 data stream.

+# Performance

+A. RPI

+One roundabout of Alexa request and Alexa response on the RPI side is about 3.2 seconds.
+This is for a simple command, "What time is it?".
+This measures the time RPI accepts FT900 connection until it closes the connection.

 # Setup guide

 ### Prerequisites: